Preview For Tonight’s MLW Fusion

 The show is replayed Saturdays on beIN Sports at 10pm ET.
 The following matches are advertised for tonight’s Fusion television show:

-Eliminator for World Tag Team Championship Match: TJP & Bu Ku Dao vs. Violence is Forever
+World Tag Team Championship: Los Parks (c) vs. TJP & Bu Ku Dao